ehsong/ehsong.github.io/_pages/research.md

 # Book Chapters

-1\. * “Changes in State-Civil Society Relations in China during Hu and Xi.”
+1\.
+“Changes in State-Civil Society Relations in China during Hu and Xi.”
 With Runya Qiaoan.
-In Czeslaw Tubilewicz (Eds.), Critical Issues in Contemporary China.
+In Czeslaw Tubilewicz (Eds.), *Critical Issues in Contemporary China*.
 Routledge. in print.

 # Media & Policy